 Our Ship sailed through the night after casting off from Whittier.
 We had early breakfast and set out to explore the ship.

-The Shopping Arcade covered four floors, very done up with chandeliers, artwork, murals and et all.
+Shopping Arcade covered four floors, very well done up with chandeliers, artwork, murals and et all.

-Our ship entered Yakutat Bay by 11 AM from the Gulf of Alaska.
-It was a breathtaking sight to see large icebergs that had calved out of the giant glaciers floating around.
+Our ship entered Yakutat Bay by 11 AM from Gulf of Alaska.
+It was a breathtaking sight to see large icebergs that had calved out of the giant glaciers, floating around.

 As we sailed through the Bay, more ice bergs, both small and big, were sighted as we sailed into Disenchantment Bay.
 This bay was named Puerto del Desengano (bay of disenchantment in Spanish) by Alessandro Malaspina in 1792, when he felt ‘disenchanted’ that the bay was not the entrance to the North-West Passage.
 He was in fact looking to sail through the Arctic Ocean to Europe through the North-West Passage.

 As our ship entered Disenchantment Bay, we could see Hubbard Glacier from over 50 km.
 This massive glacier is a staggering 125 km long, 10 km wide, and 400 meter deep.
 Its face is over 100 meter high, which is as high as a 30-40 story building.
 Hubbard Glacier, is one of the over 110,000 glaciers in Alaska and is North America’s largest tidewater glacier.
 Hubbard Glacier was named in 1890 in honour of Gardiner G. Hubbard, the founder of the National Geographic Society.